Adwai-T/Notes/NodeJs/TaskManagerAppNotes.md

     next(); //if next is not called it will hang here and will never finish this function.
 });
 ```

-5. Some of the functions of mongoose like findbyIdAndUpdate by pass middleware and validation.
-They thus cannot be used when we are using middle ware with them.
-6. So we edit the function to use more traditional functions like findById and then modify the users individual properties.

 ### Loggin a user in